lcm-proj/lcm/docs/content/build-instructions.md

 From a terminal, run the following commands.

-    $ tar xzf lcm-X.Y.Z.tar.gz
+    $ unzip lcm-X.Y.Z.zip
     $ cd lcm-X.Y.Z
     $ ./configure
     $ make
     $ sudo make install
     $ sudo ldconfig

-## OS/X {#build_osx}
+## OS X {#build_osx}

-There are several ways to build LCM on OS/X, none of which are necessarily better than the others.
+There are several ways to build LCM on OS X, none of which are necessarily better than the others.

 ### MacPorts {#build_osx_macports}